 Okay, so perhaps the photo is rather overdramatic.
-Still, it does a lot to capture what can be a horrific experience of psychiatric hospitalization.
+Still, it does a lot to capture what can be a horrific experience of Time in the loony bin – or to put it more politely, psychiatric hospitalization.

 I look at this issue from 2 quite different perspectives; I’m a mental health nurse and have worked on an inpatient psychiatric ward, but I also have major depressive disorder and have been hospitalized 4 times.
 The first two each lasted 2 months, and the others were each for 3 weeks.
 Only one was voluntary; the other three I was committed involuntarily.
-I still feel traumatized by many of my experiences in hospital, and the years that have passed since my last inpatient stay have made me even more certain that it should never have had to be that way.
+I still feel traumatized by many of my experiences in hospital, and the years that have passed since my last loony bin stay have made me even more certain that it should never have had to be that way.
 Because of what I have experienced I highly doubt I will ever again go to hospital voluntarily, and on multiple occasions I have resorted to lying to my doctors to avoid being committed.
 I doubt I’m the only one who feels this way, and this points to problems in the way that inpatient psychiatric care is being provided.

 My first hospitalization seemed like one long fight with the treatment team.
 This earned me a diagnosis of borderline personality traits, an inaccurate label that is sadly reflective of the tendency of some health professionals to view patients who are “difficult” as having a personality disorder.
 I developed a romantic connection with another patient on the ward, and while I can see why they didn’t react well to walking in on us getting it on in the bathroom (hey, desperate times call for desperate measures), it just kept getting ratcheted up to new levels of ridiculousness.